-Developing skills to lead organizations and groups as they navigate issues of power is consistent with the mission and goals of Temple University and the College of Education.
+Developing skills to lead organizations and groups as they navigate issues of power is consistent with the mission and goals of Temple University and the College of Education and Human Development.
 Graduates of this program will be prepared to work toward greater pluralism and act to provide more equitable opportunities for people in a variety of settings.

 Intended for early-career undergraduate students at Temple University, graduates of the Diversity and Inclusion Undergraduate Certificate will be able to communicate complex ideas related to equity in a variety of settings.

 Submission of a final reflective paper is required to complete the certificate.

 All courses are offered in-person at Temple University’s Main Campus.

 You must complete 12 credit hours (four courses) in order to earn the certificate.
 Topics covered in the curriculum include

 - understanding urban communities.

 - Teaching English to Speakers of Other Languages (TESOL) MSEd